SaltyGoo/saltygoo.github.io/pages/BaldurHex/27-Lake.md

 <span class="blacktitle"> Feature A - Fisherman's Lake</span>

 This big lakes is fed by the river that goes through the mining town of Nashkel.
 For this reason, many locals like Chelan and Torlo come here to fish.
+They speak of the legend of the lake's monster.

 ---

 <span class="blacktitle"> Feature B - Abandoned Lodge</span>

-The scholar Charleston Nib has set up camp here to dig up a very ancient shrine believed to be to Kozah, an ancient god of destruction.
-Tension is high among the diggers as rumours of an ancient curse falling upon them are starting to take hold.
+The big lakeside hunting lodge was used by amnian aristocrats on hunting trips but has felt to disuse after too many xvart raids.
+Even half suken and covered in graffitis, it could be a good base of operation.

 ---

-<span class="blacktitle"> Feature C - Massacre Site</span>
+<span class="blacktitle"> Feature C - Underwater Den</span>

-The mangled remains of travelers are strewn around in a gruesome display of violence.
-A blood-covered man holding a jagged sword heaves in the middle of the carnage.
-Could it be Captain Brage of the Amnian Army?
+Sometimes, bubbling can be seen coming from the center of the lake.
+They are the only trace of the underwater den of a giant pike below, and the treasures it hides.

 ---

 <script>
-    const climate1 = "Coast";
+    const climate1 = "Evergreen";
     const climate2 = "Evergreen";
 </script>
 <script src="/scripts/BGencounter.js"></script>